KrongKrongyuth/Learning-C/README.md

 ***27 Dec 2023:*** Today I've learned new topics like Structs, Enums, Typedef, and how to random the numbers in C programming and I'm trying to use my knowledge to build a "Number Guessing Game" I enjoy to make it and I spend a lot of time to make it.
 I hope you enjoy with it.
 (T /// T)!

+***28 Dec 2023:*** I have done the course!!
+I am thankful! for the "Bro Code" channel that makes the C Programming course that I've learned and used to create this repository.
+But for now, I'm doing the "Tic Tac Toe!" project by using C so I decided to push it into a new repository called "Tic Tac Toe!
+Game (C Programming)" I think it might be a better choice.
+So I used a total of 4 days to learn all of the basic syntax and structure of C Programming I feel so good now and the next programming language I need to learn is C++, C#, and then Java.
+So that's it for this repository see you in the next one (^_^).

 ***Thanks! for reading my little diary***